-By default, the Cisco protocol translators support DEC's Maintenance Operation Protocol (MOP), which allows remote access from DEC computers for maintenance purposes.
+By default, all Cisco terminal servers support DEC's Maintenance Operation Protocol (MOP), which allows remote access from DEC computers for maintenance purposes.
 By responding with a "yes" or pressing the Return key, MOP is enabled for the interface.
-Refer to the chapter "Using the DEC MOP Server" in this manual for details about Cisco's support of the DEC MOP capabilities and related interface configuration commands.
+Refer to "Using the DEC MOP Server" in the "Managing the System" chapter of this manual for details about Cisco's support of the DEC MOP capabilities and related interface configuration commands.